elasticio/elasticio.github.io/content/_components/sftp/actions.md

 Action to move file on SFTP already exists in one location on an sftp server to be moved to another location on the same SFTP server.
 Target location MUST exist.
 If the target filename already exists it will be overwritten.
 This action uses the openssh POSIX rename extension introduced in OpenSSH 4.8 if it is available.
 The advantage of this version of rename over standard SFTP rename is that it is an atomic operation and will allow renaming a resource where the destination name exists.
 If the openssh POSIX rename mechanism is not available, then a delete operation and then rename operation will be completed.

+> **Plesae Note:** To gain a better understanding of the functionality provided by Move File action, we recommend checking out our [example article](/components/sftp/usage-example#move-file).
+It provides a detailed walkthrough of how to use Move File action effectively, which will assist you in working with it.

 ### Configuration Fields

 There is no Configuration Fields.